-[Regulation 2 amended in Gazette 28 Jun 2016 p.
+[Regulation 2 amended by Gazette 28 Jun 2016 p.
 2631.]

 2AA.
 Terms used

 In these regulations, unless the contrary intention appears —

 clean fill premises means premises on which all of the waste that is, or has ever been, accepted for burial is uncontaminated fill or clean fill, as determined by reference to the Landfill Waste Classification and Waste Definitions 1996;